Is it too hot to install instant turf?

 - Remove any plastic wrapping on the pallet as soon as it's delivered, and give the rolls a spray of water to cool them down.

 - Plan to water at least three times per day at even intervals for the first three weeks.
-Contrary to what some believe, you can water during the middle of the day in hot weather - the water will never burn your turf!
+Contrary to what some believe, you can water in hot weather during the middle of the day - the water will never burn your turf!

 As I mentioned earlier, for your own sanity, I’d probably avoid laying turf when temperatures go north of 38 degrees unless you have an automated watering system set up.
 Aside from that, you’ll have no trouble laying Couch, Kikuyu and Buffalo lawns in the typical summer temperatures we get here in Adelaide.